OswaldTheHero/Practice-Repo-FA2022/flpoly_student.md

 I am _passionate about_:

+- Back to the Future

-- Thing 1
+- Gaming

-- Thing 2
+- Engineering

-- Thing 3 as shown in this website <https://www.floridapoly.edu>

-***

-> Last modified: YYYY/MM/DD
+> Last modified: 2023/01/17